Skip to content

 Grooming

-Boston Terriers have a short smooth coat.
-You might think this means that they don’t need grooming often, but that’s not always the case.
-Some Boston Terrier’s need bathing weekly and others can go up to 6 weeks.
+Boston Terriers have a short smooth coat that requires weekly grooming.
+You might think this means that they don’t need bathing often, but that’s not always the case.
 How often you bathe your dog will depend on how quickly they get dirty or smelly.
-You need to bath them to keep their skin healthy.
 If your dog starts to smell or itch, then it’s time for a bath.
 You can either bath your dog at home or take them to a professional dog groomer.

 Exercise

-How much exercise your dog needs may vary.
-Generally, they like 30-60 minutes a day.
+Generally, Boston Terriers need under an hour’s exercise a day.
 This can be split into two walks.
-They’re a lively breed that loves to run around off lead.
-Make sure your dog is in a safe area before letting them off the lead.
+They’re a lively breed that loves to run around off lead, just make sure your dog is in a safe area before letting them off.

 Your dog will love to play games and should always have toys within reach.
 If they don’t have a toy, they are likely to chew on something else.
 They don’t mind if it’s a shoe or a table leg.
 They have strong jaws, so chew ropes and hard rubber toys suit them best.